 Excessive daytime sleepiness

-Professor Dave Singh, a member of the ’s Speakers Bureau, spoke to us about possible causes of constant tiredness, discussing something known as ‘excessive daytime sleepiness’:
+Professor Dave Singh, a member of the World Sleep Society’s Speakers Bureau, spoke to us about possible causes of constant tiredness, discussing something known as ‘excessive daytime sleepiness’:

 “Individuals who are tired during the day may be suffering from a condition known as excessive daytime sleepiness (EDS).
 This type of EDS is a classic symptom of a common disorder of sleep, called obstructive sleep apnea (OSA).
 In OSA, breathing stops intermittently during sleep, which leads to transient awakenings during the night that is associated with poor quality sleep.
 The individual wakes up the next morning without feeling refreshed from a good night’s sleep, and this leads to excessive tiredness during the day.